Top 4 Signs Your IT Service Management is Not Mature

 - Resolve IT isolation.
 On an inner level, focus on further process formalization, documentation, and automation.
 Commit to creating a more diverse range of resources and SOPs every individual can refer to.
 Set clear communication policies to promote a timely escalation of issues and increase collaboration between individuals.
 Start involving more business stakeholders to reduce the confusion around priorities, requirements, and overall strategic direction.

 - Procedure standardization.
 Continue your efforts of consolidating redundant processes, adding automation, and increasing the levels of standardization across all repeatable procedures.
+ITSM software offers a wide range of benefits to help standardize your processes.
+It can be used to centralize and automate repetitive tasks, reduce errors, and improve efficiency.

 - Adopt tiered support/service desk.
 To improve service level consistency, start breaking down your ITSM center into tiers to “filter” different issues by type, priority, and complexity.
 Introduce automation (self-service) for Tier 0 issue resolution and map out proper escalation procedures for more complex ones.
-Ensure that each Tier is adequately staffed, and every specialist has sufficient accesses, knowledge, and tools for resolving their set of tasks.
+Ensure that each Tier is adequately staffed, and every specialist has sufficient access, knowledge, and tools for resolving their set of tasks.
 Consider an external IT infrastructure management service provider if you lack in-house resources.

 3. Your ITIL Procedures Are in Place, but Not Followed